Raygun’s Dashboard: Spot performance problems and get data quicklyPosted Apr 24, 2017 | 7 min. (1453 words)

 - Crash free users, Recent crash count, Error instances, Error Groups Assess how many users are experiencing no crashes at all?
 Aim to improve this number over time.
 How many crashes did your application just experience?
 Assess whether they were major or minor, then address them quickly and easily by going into your Crash Reporting dashboard.

 - Average load times If you have a high load time, it might be time to reassess slow loading pages.
-Use Raygun Pulse Insights to dive into which pages are causing problems like slow loading pages so you can get them fixed quickly.

 - Session distribution Which country is your app most popular in?
 Get a high level overview of the global distribution of your customers by session.